Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 ---

-VQL provides a basic set of functions and plugins allowing queries to maniulate data and implement logic.
+VQL provides a basic set of functions and plugins allowing queries to manipulate data and implement logic.
 This page details those plugins which are considered foundational to the VQL language and therefore may be useful in all types of artifacts.